-In the ever-growing restaurant industry, you’ve got to do something that will keep you a step ahead of your competitors and your customers hitched to your restaurant for a long time.
-Having innovative menu items and engaging in comprehensive marketing would, of course, help you, but if you can deliver the right restaurant guest experience then half if your work is done.
-For an impeccable restaurant service, one should not only focus on the service that you deliver to your customers.
+In the ever-growing restaurant industry, you’ve got to do something that will keep you a step ahead of your competitors, and your customers hitched to your restaurant for a long time.
+Having innovative menu items and engaging in comprehensive marketing would, of course, help you, but if you can deliver the right restaurant guest experience, then half your work is done.
+47 percent of customers would take their business to a competitor within a day of experiencing poor customer service.
+Thus it is critical that you focus on the service that you deliver to your customers.

-5 Ways To Improve Your Restaurant Guest Experience
+How to Improve the Restaurant Guest Experience

 1. Make Your Customers Feel At Home

-- Hosts and hostesses should greet guests when they walk through the front door with a smile and a good eye contact, making an effort to be polite and efficient.
+- Hosts and hostesses should greet guests when they walk through the front door with a smile and good eye contact, making an effort to be polite and efficient.

 - Managers should personally touch each table and ask the customers about their experience.

-- In case of repeat customers, it always helps if the waiters are familiar with the guests.
+- In the case of repeat customers, it always helps if the waiters are familiar with the guests.

-- How can you tempt them to return?
+How can you tempt them to return?
 A free appetizer or a small discount on their next meal can be enough to get them back, again.
 What else can you do?
-You can personalize the offers depending on your customers ordering history.
+You can personalize the offers depending on your customer’s ordering history.

-2. Your Food should be at Par with Your Promises
+2. Your Food Should Be at Par with Your Promises

-Your customers visit you to satiate their taste buds with finger licking food within the price expected.
+Your customers visit you to satiate their taste buds with finger-licking food within the price expected.
 Since most customers visit the website of the restaurant before visiting one, they do check the menu and the pricing.
-Hence, if they happen to visit your restaurant only to find that your menu has changed and so has the pricing, it will not leave a very positive impression on your customers.
-Just like the price and the taste, quality and quantity of the dishes also play a very vital role in delivering a stellar restaurant guest experience.
+Hence, if they happen to visit your restaurant only to find that your menu has changed, and so has the pricing, it will not leave a very positive impression on your customers.
+Just like the price and the taste, quality, and quantity of the dishes also play a very vital role in delivering a stellar restaurant guest experience.

+Hence make sure that you update your restaurant website wherever you bring in some changes in the menu so that your customers are aware of what to expect when they visit your restaurant.
 It is also important to price your menu accordingly.
 An overpriced dish or too small a portion can turn out to be a turnoff for your customers.
 Thus, if you are serving items at a premium price, ensure that your service justifies it.

 3. Reduce the Customer Wait Time

-Imagine yourself visiting a restaurant and you are first asked to wait in the queue since all the tables are booked.
-Once you get the table, the servers take long enough to come and take the order and the food comes out of the kitchen to the table even late.
+Imagine yourself visiting a restaurant, and you are first asked to wait in the queue since all the tables are booked.
+Once you get the table, the servers take long enough to come and take the order, and the food comes out of the kitchen to the table even late.
 Will such an experience delight you?
 Of course not!
 Hence, you should try and make sure that your customers never have to face the same misery, which will, in turn, help you deliver an outstanding restaurant guest experience.